naterkane/rest-scheduler/README.md

 ## Response objects

-As DCPS-Scheduler is really just designed to fire a dumb request to a callback URI after a set period of time, any request object sent to DCPS-Scheduler will get sent do the callback URI specified in the original request.
+As REST-Scheduler is really just designed to fire a dumb request to a callback URI after a set period of time, any request object sent to REST-Scheduler will get sent do the callback URI specified in the original request.
 This can include any arbitrary JSON the original caller desires.

 Below is an example of a current response object